April 12, 2019

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2016-17 educational progress for Saugatuck Middle School.
-The AER addresses the complex reporting information required by federal and state laws.
-The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Dr. Timothy Travis, principal, for assistance.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for the Saugatuck Public Schools.
+The AER addresses the complex reporting information required by federal and some requirements of state laws.
+Our staff is available to help you understand this information.
+Please contact Dr. Tim Travis for help if you need assistance.

-The District AER is available for you to review electronically by visiting the following web site: https://goo.gl/APrLNd , or you may review a copy in the main office at your child’s school.
+The DISTRICT AER is available for you to review electronically by visiting the following web site http://bit.ly/2IuhuCH, or you may review a copy in the main office at your child’s school.
 Each school will also be communicating their own AER to parents directly.

 These reports contain the following information: